Too Many Redirects error: What it means and how to fix

 301 error logs

-2. Check Server Logs
+2. Server Logs Tell the Real Story

 devtoollab http status checker

-• Chrome: Settings → Privacy and security → Clear browsing data
+• Chrome: Settings → Privacy and security → Clear browsing data (it’s like spring cleaning for your browser)

 Clear Browser Cache and Cookies